ab9st8/pancake/readme.md

 * allowing the runtime to generate a binary file with the all the info another runtime would need in order to run the program, basically allow redistribution of Pancake programs,
 * making the runtime a bit of its own thing (like a language backend), and then having a lexer as an additional helper to read and parse source code, so we can have languages that compile to Pancake — with that, we'd generate JS code by itself from Pancake instead of having to compile the Nim VM source code to JS,
 * implementing more complex data types in a no-nonsense way (thinking of arrays specifically),
-* creating a standard library with some sort of foreign function interfacing (to allow reading files, creating servers etc.).
+* creating a standard library with some sort of foreign function interfacing (to allow reading files, creating servers etc.),
+* allow for identifiers to be treated as literals and be pushed to the stack, just as numbers and strings and booleans.
+That way we can make them procedure arguments and have procedures call other procedures.
+An appropriate "call" operator would have to be implemented as well.
+Candidates are `'`, `:`, and `,`.